Workstream leads

 Impact

-The Mood Disorders workstream is positioned to deliver significant translational impact by improving access to specialist care and advancing the evidence base for TRD/DTD.
-Participation in research is associated with improved clinical outcomes, and the establishment of dedicated clinics will enable more patients to benefit from cutting-edge interventions.
+The Mood Disorders workstream is delivering translational impact by improving access to specialist care and advancing the evidence base for TRD/DTD.
+Participation in research is associated with improved clinical outcomes, and the establishment of dedicated NHS-embedded research clinics are enabling more patients to access and benefit from innovative interventions.

-The network will also serve as a national resource for training the next generation of clinical researchers in mood disorders, fostering expertise and innovation across the UK.
-By integrating clinical care with research, this workstream contributes to a future where treatment for mood disorders is more effective, equitable, and informed by high-quality scientific evidence.
+It also serves as a national resource for training the next generation of clinical researchers, fostering expertise and innovation across the UK.
+By integrating clinical care with research within a coordinated national infrastructure, the workstream is contributing to more effective, equitable, and evidence-based treatments for mood disorders across the UK.

 More details about ongoing workstream initiatives can be requested from Mary Wilson, Mood Disorders Workstream Project Manager.